Seleucid–Parthian Wars: The Campaign Against Parthia

 The invasion of Parthia began with Antiochus III outmaneuvering Arsaces II by crossing a desert in western Parthia adjacent to the regions of Choarene and Komisene, which is where Arsaces had stationed his army and wrongly assumed the Seleucid army would attack from.
 As Arsaces realized this mistake, he attempted to rectify it by sending detachments of his army to destroy water wells in the area to slow the massive Seleucid army.
 Antiochus, in response, sent a general by the name of Nicomedes with a force of 1,000 cavalry to secure the wells.
-The Parthian units lacked the necessary strength to adequately fight the Seleucid force under Nicomedes and therefore implemented a feigned retreat to lure Nicomedes into giving chase towards the main Parthian army were it could be dealt with.
+The Parthian units lacked the necessary strength to adequately fight the Seleucid force under Nicomedes and therefore implemented a feigned retreat to lure Nicomedes into giving chase towards the main Parthian army where it could be dealt with.
 Nicomedes refused to fall for the trap and did not pursue the Parthian detachments, and successfully secured the wells and drove away the Parthians.
 This was another major blunder on Arsaces' behalf.
 Arsaces had sent too few men to destroy the wells and moved too far away to support his units in need.
 Arsaces decided to abandon his capital, Hecatompylus, and retreat into the mountains of Hyrcania because he recognized that his army was not able to match the enormous Seleucid army.
 Antiochus had expected to face Arsaces in a conventional battle at Hecatompylus and wondered why Arsaces had abandoned it.
 Asraces' unexpected withdrawal had complicated the situation for Antiochus, who had hoped to deal with Parthian affairs and march against Bactria.

 Arsaces had hoped to gain the initiative and overwhelm the Seleucid army in the mountainous region of Hyrcania.
 Unfortunately for the Parthians, the rugged terrain nullified the traditional advantages of a Parthian army, namely mobility and speed.
 The Parthian army was forced to begin dismounting cavalry and acting as infantry.
 Antiochus wasted no time and began pursuing the Parthian army by crossing the Alborz into Hyrcania.
 The Seleucid army was slowed down by obstacles created by the Parthians.
 Antiochus was forced to divide his army into several large bodies to pass the rough terrain, making his phalanx and baggage train particularly vulnerable.
 Arsaces saw an opportunity to recover from his previous mistakes by striking the Seleucid army while it was vulnerable, and so the Parthian army began harassing the slow Seleucid army.
 Antiochus decided to cover his army with bands of lightly armed and mobile units to protect it from Parthian attacks.
 Despite being dug into ambush positions, the isolated Parthian units were flushed out by the lightly armed Seleucid detachments.
 This represents another failure on Arsaces' behalf.
 Seeing the ineffectiveness of his soldiers in the mountain skirmishes, Arsaces decided to withdraw his army and regroup at the summit of a mountain pass.